-Answer: Do not upload or send full papers.
+Answer: Do not upload or send full papers as we will not accept any proposals outside of the online submission system.
 AAAS requires a brief abstract or description of each paper (not to exceed 250 words).
 The preferred format for all uploads is pdf (Adobe Acrobat).
 In addition, do not upload or send CVs longer than two pages.

 Question: Do you prefer all CVs and abstracts combined into one file, or may I upload multiple files?